-UND Aerospace and the Air Line Pilots Association, in a cooperative effort, have designed and developed a 2 1/2 day aircraft accident investigation course.
+UND Aerospace and the Air Line Pilots Association (ALPA) in a cooperative effort, have designed and developed a 2 1/2 day aircraft accident investigation course.

-Because the field phase of an accident investigation can be confusing, chaotic and
+Because the field phase of an accident investigation can be confusing, chaotic and labor intensive,

-participants experience analyzing and documenting a re-created aircraft accident.
+documenting a re-created aircraft accident.

 While not designed to solve aircraft accidents, the course places participants in the logistics involved in accident response, participation, on-scene investigation groups and on-scene investigative techniques.

 The course is designed for those individuals who may need to participate or become parties involved in an aircraft accident investigation, persons associated with:

 - Flight departments